Posted May 7, 2026.

 The attackers named over 8,000 institutions in a text file.
 You can search through it below. (check here if it doesn't load).

 The ransom message (cleaned for malware) attributes the attack to the ShinyHunters black-hat group.
-The IP address provided, 91.215.85.103, belongs to a Russian hosting provider known for ignoring requests to take down malware and phishing.
+The IP address provided, 91.215.85.103, belongs to a Russian hosting provider called Prospero, which is a "bulletproof" host that ignores takedown requests.
 The web server also hosts past leaks by ShinyHunters.

 The attackers' site on the dark web appeared to link to the downloadable leaks hosted on the normal web.
 It expresses that targeted organizations must pay the ransom or face disclosure of the data to other cybercriminal groups.

-Our alumnus Gowtham has posted some thoughts here.
-Other users report discovering vulnerabilities in Canvas before the breach.
+Our alumnus Gowtham has posted some thoughts here about bug reports.
+Other users, such as one on Reddit, report discovering vulnerabilities in Canvas before the breach, which appeared not to have been taken seriously.